-Acclaimed lyricist Charles Anthony Silvestri (b.
-1965) specializes in providing bespoke poetry for choral composers, especially texts in Latin, both sacred and secular.
+Acclaimed lyricist, author, and composer Charles Anthony Silvestri specializes in providing bespoke poetry for choral composers, especially texts in Latin, both sacred and secular.
 He enjoys the creative challenges and rewards of the collaborative process, and has provided lyrics for many composers in different stages of their careers and for a wide variety of commissions and occasions.

 Born in 1965 in Las Vegas, Silvestri has lived in Los Angeles and Rome.
 He currently lives with his children in Lawrence, Kansas, and teaches History at Washburn University.